slopukhov/php-spx/README.md

 Then add `extension=spx.so` to your *php.ini*, or in a dedicated *spx.ini* file created within the include directory.
 You may also want to override [default SPX configuration](#configuration) to be able to profile a web request, with [this one](#private-environment) for example for a local development environment.

+### Windows

+Windows is supported, with these extra limitations:
+- live update of flat profile in CLI (`SPX_FP_LIVE=1`) is not supported.

+Also, consider Windows support as still being in beta.

 ### ZTS PHP (multi-thread)